Makalu

 The world's fifth highest peak — a striking four-sided pyramid rising in isolation east of Everest, one of the hardest eight-thousanders to climb.

-Makalu (8,485m) is the world's fifth highest mountain, located in the Mahalangur Himalayas 19 km southeast of Mount Everest on the border between Nepal and Tibet.
+Makalu (8,485m) is the world's fifth highest mountain, located in the Mahalangur Himalayas approximately 20 km southeast of Mount Everest on the border between Nepal and Tibet.
 Its remarkable four-sided pyramid shape makes it one of the most visually striking peaks in the Himalayas.

-First climbed on May 15, 1955 by Jean Couzy and Lionel Terray of a French expedition led by Jean Franco, Makalu is notable for the expedition's remarkable achievement — all members and Sherpas reached the summit.
-The mountain is considered one of the more difficult eight-thousanders due to its steep pitches and exposed ridges.
+First climbed on May 15, 1955 by Jean Couzy and Lionel Terray of a French expedition led by Jean Franco, Makalu is notable for the expedition's remarkable achievement — all eight climbers in the summit team reached the top over three days (May 15-17, 1955).
+The mountain is considered one of the more difficult eight-thousanders due to its steep pitches and exposed ridges on the normal route via the Makalu La.

-The Makalu Base Camp trek is a challenging but rewarding journey through the remote Makalu-Barun National Park, one of Nepal's most pristine wilderness areas.
-The trek passes through lush rhododendron forests, crosses high passes, and offers close-up views of Makalu's dramatic east face.
+The Makalu Base Camp trek is a challenging but rewarding journey through the remote Makalu Barun National Park, one of Nepal's most pristine wilderness areas.
+The trek typically takes 12-16 days round trip from Tumlingtar and passes through lush rhododendron forests, crosses high passes, and offers close-up views of Makalu's dramatic east face.
 The area is rich in biodiversity, home to snow leopards, red pandas, and hundreds of bird species.
+The best seasons are spring (April-May) and autumn (October-November).